-After "casting the largest net possible" in Stage One, Stage Two entails searching for additional information about each project identified through Factiva, and then refining every project record based on all available information.
-This is done through public search engines including Google and the primary search engine used in the donor country.18 Detailed searching considerably narrows search yields compared to Factiva, helping to pinpoint detailed sources related to specific projects and extract valuable data needed to fill remaining information gaps.
+After "casting the data collection net" as widely as possible in Stage One and entering search results into standardized project pages, Stage Two entails searching for additional information about each project identified through Factiva, and then refining every project record based on the most reliable available information.
+This is done through public search engines including Google and the primary search engine used in the donor country.18 Detailed searching considerably narrows search yields compared to Factiva, helping to pinpoint resources related to specific projects and extract valuable data needed to fill remaining information gaps.
 In many but not all cases, Stage Two searching facilitates the accurate categorization of projects according to their concessionality, intent, and type of financing agent.
 It also helps reveal whether certain projects actually exist and have been implemented and completed, allowing coders to remove records that are not actually projects and avoid mislabeling a project that has merely been announced as one that has already occurred.
 During Stage Two coders must also eliminate duplicate records and add new projects that are identified while searching for finer-grained data on projects from Stage One.

 The general strategy in Stage Two is to isolate a specific project by searching for idiosyncratic terms related to a project.
 Idiosyncratic terms may relate to the nature of the project, its capacity or financial value, sub-national location, sector, donor and/or recipient organizations involved, and/or precise announcement/start/end dates related to the status of the project (see Appendix G, Screenshot #4).
-For example, if a media report states that the China Overseas Engineering Corporation (COVEC) is implementing the construction of a hospital in Angola (ID #4), then "China Overseas Engineering Corporation," "COVEC," "construction," and "hospital" are all potentially useful search terms.19 Update individual project records in the database as new information is found during Stage Two.
-See Appendix G (Screenshot #5) for an example Stage Two project record.
+For example, if a media report states that the China Overseas Engineering Corporation (COVEC) is implementing the construction of a hospital in Angola (ID #4), then "China Overseas Engineering Corporation," "COVEC," "construction," and "hospital" are all potentially useful search terms.19 Update individual project records in the